Today’s Post by Joe Farace

-I recently added new portraits of myself to the Bio pages of my Blog and main website.
+I recently added new portraits of myself to the Bio pages of my New Blog and automobile photography website.
 Both portraits were made by my friend Cliff Lawson and were not made during an “official” portrait session.
-They were shot while we were testing lighting (website portrait) or when Cliff was showing me his new Nikon AF-S Nikkor 105mm f/1.4E ED lens (blog portrait, also show below.)
-Tech details for both photographs are at the bottom of this post.
+They were shot while we were having coffee at Starbucks.

 I think it’s a good idea for photographers to have their own portraits made from time to time for a couple of reasons: